 Station artwork.

-Our train left the station and Robin and I headed to the Norfolk Southern Museum, but that is another story.
-After visiting that great museum I returned to head back to the hotel via 7-11 where I stopped to get more Coca-Cola.
+Our train left the station and Robin and I headed to the Norfolk Southern Museum, but that is another travelogue.
+After visiting that great museum, I returned to the hotel.

 Coming back I caught this picture of The Tide.

-My last shot of The Tide was on the way to 7-11 then I returned to the Tazewell Hotel where I worked on more stories before Robin and I went to Gator Sports Bar where I had chicken wings for dinner, after which I worked on more stories and watched "NCIS" then packed for tomorrow's trip so that I will have ridden the complete Amtrak System again.
+My last shot of The Tide was on the way to 7-11 then I returned to the Tazewell Hotel where I worked on more travelogue before Robin and I went to Gator Sports Bar where I had chicken wings for dinner, after which I resumed writing and watched "NCIS" then packed for tomorrow's trip.